gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 ## Object properties

+### Concept -> Parameter
- * Concepts have equations involving parameters.
+Concepts have equations involving parameters.
 Conversely, a parameter is involved in the equation for a concept.

       mc:hasEquationInvolving has mc:Concept as Domain and mc:Parameters as Range
       mc:isInvolvedInEquationFor is an inverse of this property.

+If we want to state that the concept of Hall-Petch equation involves grain size, we can use the following triple.

+      mc:HallPetchRelationship mc:hasEquationInvolving mc:GrainSize

+### Concept -> Behavior
- * Concepts could involve certain behavior of materials.
+Concepts could involve certain behavior of materials.
 Conversely, a behavior could invole a certain concept as per our understanding.

       mc:isApplicableDuring has mc:Concept as Domain and mc:Behavior as Range
       mc:couldInvove is an inverse of this property.

+If we wish to state that the absolute stability criterion for planar solidification is applicable during rapid solidification conditions, we can use the following triple.

+      mc:AbsoluteStabilityCriterion mc:isApplicableDuring mc:RapidSolidification

+### Concept -> Process
- * Concepts are related to certain processes.
+Concepts are related to certain processes.
 Conversely, a process could involve a certain concept.

       mc:isConceptRelatingToProcess has mc:Concept as Domain and mc:Process as Range